 This peak is not in the book.

-I climbed Peak 9725 (Goldstone West) on 8/8/17.
-I approached it via the Montana side of the Continental Divide using Forest Service Road (FSR) 7327 from its junction with Skinner Meadows Road/FSR 381.
+Date of climb: 8/8/17.
+I approached the peak from the Montana side of the Continental Divide using FSR-7327 from its junction with Skinner Meadows Road/FSR-381.
 Peak 9725 lies entirely within the State of Idaho.